ohdsi-studies/Covid19PredictionStudies/HospitalizationInSymptomaticPatientsValidation/readme.md

-HospitalizationInSymptomaticPatientsValidation
+External Validation of Model Predicting Hospitalization In Patients With An Outpatient Visit with Flu or Flu-like Symptoms
 ======================

 Introduction
 ============
-This package contains code to externally validate models for the prediction quesiton <add question> developed on the database <add database>.
+This package contains code to externally validate a model for the prediction quesiton: "within patients who have an outpatient visit with a diagnosis of flu or presenting with flu-like symptoms for the first time in 60 days predict which patients will require hospitalization for pneumonia 0 to 30 days after the visit".
+Model was developed on the database <add database>.

 Features
 ========